Required Documents for Job Applications

 - Register and create your profile on GeoSource.

 - Prepare your resume and upload into your account.
-Your resume will be “pending” until final approval by our career services office.
+Your resume will be “pending” until final approval by the career center.

-- For help with writing or improving your resume, follow the guidelines in the PowerPoint Presentation below.
+- For help with writing or improving your resume, follow the guidelines in the PowerPoint presentation links.

 - You must submit your resume through GeoSource to be eligible for on-campus recruiting.